top of page

 Why It Matters:

-Without proper documentation, a lender may appear to have failed to follow required procedures, or worse, taken inconsistent actions with borrowers, which raises fair lending concerns.
+Without proper documentation, a lender may appear to have failed to follow required procedures.
+Worse, they may seem to take inconsistent actions with borrowers, raising fair lending concerns.

 What Examiners Expect: